 In a period when the experience of the image is multitudinous, surface-bound and often short-lived, it is the artists’ hope that their work together will manifest towards an exhibition that invites a spirit of introspection and stillness.

 In September 2019 Allen, Pugh and McDowell will come together for one week in a rural location to begin work on a collaborative piece of work which will be left outside to respond to and be altered by the elements for a number of months.
 Alongside the artwork itself, documentation of it’s making will be displayed in the form of photographs or a film.
 Their forthcoming show will include works developed over the coming year whilst maintaining a constant dialogue in relation to Kairos

-The exhibition is set for 2020 at Arthouse1 Gallery, London.
+The exhibition is set for 2021.
 Exact dates tbc.